-Our goal in providing internet service is to promote academic excellence in our school by facilitating resource sharing, innovation and communication.
+Our goal in providing internet service is to promote academic excellence in our school by facilitating resource sharing, innovation, and communication.
 This access brings with it the availability of material counter-productive to our mission to instill academic excellence and Christian character in the students of our Christian school.
 ACA has taken precautions to restrict access to controversial materials.
-The privilege of internet access by students and teachers brings with it the responsibilities of moral, ethical and legal utilization of network resources.
-American Christian Academy makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+The privilege of internet access by students and teachers brings with it the responsibilities of moral, ethical, and legal utilization of network resources.